danildenha/Polynomial/README.md

 - **Polynomial.h:** Contains the implementation of the Polynomial and Monomial classes using templates.
 The Polynomial class manages linked lists of Monomials and performs various polynomial operations.

-- **P06PolynomialDriver.cpp:** This file serves as a driver program to test the functionalities of the implemented Polynomial class.
+- **PolynomialTestDriver.cpp:** This file serves as a driver program to test the functionalities of the implemented Polynomial class.
 It includes tests for input formats and function calls.

 #### Implementation Approach: